artefactual/atom-docs/user-manual/access-content/search-atom.rst

 search for archival descriptions.
 Additionally, an outline of each of the dedicated search bars available throughout the application is provided, with instructions on how to search for different record types in each.

+For more information on how the search in AtoM is configured, see :ref:`advanced-search` - specifically, see:
+:ref:`advanced-search-via-searchbox`.

 **Below you will find an overview of:**